xtxerr/radspool/README.md

             needs to support is to write it's accounting data JSON formatted onto it's local filesystem. radspool is then responsibility to get this data into the final backend (eg. scheduled by cron).
-            With the approach of using the local filesystem to write the data off first, the accounting data can't be lost that easily anymore just due to some higher-layer dependency issues (eg. "SQL filtered/down") anymore.
+            With this approach accounting data won't get lost when the RADIUS internal logging buffer runs full.

 ## Description
 The idea behind this script is to store accounting data first on the local